hammer65/jsonp_static/README.md

 `localhost:8080/index.html`

 This application uses React with JSX.
 The included Babel library compiles the JSX on the fly when the page is loaded.
 For production it is always recommended to compile in a build step with Babel.
+The concepts demonstrated include

+* React
+* React JSX
+* Polymer web components
-The concepts demonstrated include React, React JSX, Polymer web components and the Flux data flow pattern. index.html is heavily commented to walk you through the various parts.
+* The Flux data flow pattern.

+index.html is heavily commented to walk you through the various parts.
 Looking through the "bower_components" directory and the custom_elements directory will help you to get familiar with how Polymer web components work.